-The module is assessed by two pieces of course work (each contributing 50% of the module mark), and there is no examination.
+The module is assessed by two pieces of course work, and there is no examination.
 The assessment tasks will be designed so as to allow students to demonstrate (i) their grasp of relevant aspects of critical theory, (ii) their skill in applying theory to text, and (iii) their understanding of the problems and opportunities entailed in doing so.

 All teaching associated with this module is completed in semester 1.
 The deadline for the second assessed essay will be the first day of semester 2 and the mark for the module will be released with the semester 2 results.